A step towards a consistent treatment of chiral theories at higher loop order: the abelian case: Introduction

-One of the main hopes of methods defined in the fixed dimension was to deal with dimension-specific objects (the $\gamma_{5}$ matrix as the most prominent example) in a straightforward way, with no ambiguities.
-However, as showed in a previous work \cite{Bruque:2018bmy}, this expectation was too naive, meaning that these kind of methods share similar problems with $\gamma_{5}$ as dimensional ones (see \cite{Jegerlehner:2000dz} for a review).
-The way out was to define the method in a quasi-dimensional space, such that the genuine space is embed in it.
-This is similar to the construction used in FHD/DRED \cite{Siegel:1979wq,Siegel:1980qs,Kilgore:2011ta,Jack:1994bn,Jack:1993ws,Signer:2005iu}, however, the approach is simpler since only two spaces must be explicitly defined as opposed to four on the former.
-Therefore, we actually adopt a scheme similar to the Breitenlohner-Maison-'t Hooft-Veltman (BMHV) scheme, which was originally conceived for dimensional regularization \cite{Breitenlohner:1975hg,Breitenlohner:1977hr,Breitenlohner:1976te}.
-This claim was already made in \cite{Bruque:2018bmy}, however the examples provided were restricted to one-loop order.
-The main aim of this contribution is to extend the analysis to NNLO, providing a step forward a consistent method in fixed dimension to tackle chiral theories without ambiguities to arbitrary loop order.
-As in the case of the BHMV scheme, one drawback to be faced is the break of gauge invariance in intermediate steps, which requires the inclusion of finite symmetry-restoring counterterms.
+On the other hand, one of the main hopes of methods defined in fixed dimension was to deal with dimension-specific objects (the $\gamma_{5}$ matrix as the most prominent example) in a straightforward way, with no ambiguities.
+However, as showed in a previous work \cite{Bruque:2018bmy}, this expectation was too naive, meaning that these methods share similar problems with $\gamma_{5}$ as dimensional ones (see \cite{Jegerlehner:2000dz} for a review).
+The way out was to define them in a quasi-dimensional space, such that the genuine space is embed in it.
+This is similar to the construction used in the four-dimensional helicity scheme (FDH) and dimensional reduction (DRED) methods \cite{Siegel:1979wq,Siegel:1980qs,Kilgore:2011ta,Jack:1994bn,Jack:1993ws,Signer:2005iu}.
+However, the approach in the context of methods in fixed dimension is simpler since only two spaces must be explicitly defined as opposed to four in the case of FDH/DRED.
+Nevertheless, by proposing to define methods in fixed dimension in a quasi-dimensional space we are actually adopting a scheme similar to the Breitenlohner-Maison-'t Hooft-Veltman (BMHV) scheme, which was originally conceived for dimensional regularization \cite{Breitenlohner:1975hg,Breitenlohner:1977hr,Breitenlohner:1976te}.
+This claim was already made in \cite{Bruque:2018bmy}, however the examples provided there were restricted to one-loop order.
+The main aim of this contribution is to extend the analysis to NNLO, providing a step towards a consistent method in fixed dimension to tackle chiral theories without ambiguities to arbitrary loop order.
+As in the case of the BHMV scheme, one drawback to be faced is the breaking of gauge invariance in intermediate steps, which requires the inclusion of finite symmetry-restoring counterterms.
 An extensive study of the counterterms required at one-loop in the context of dimensional regularization was recently performed \cite{Belusca-Maito:2020ala}, which complements previous ones in the literature, for instance \cite{Martin:1999cc,SanchezRuiz:2002xc}.
 For the specific examples we consider, we will reproduce the results of those references in the context of methods in fixed dimension as well.
+Recently, the analysis of \cite{Belusca-Maito:2020ala} was also extended to two-loop order \cite{Belusca-Maito:2021lnk}.